 The final question, in our assessment, is, “Are there any signature creation devices or licensed Certification Service Providers recognized in Kenya by the Communications Authority of Kenya?”

-Currently, none.
+As at the time of this writing, none.
 This has effectively hampered the implementation of the provisions relating to electronic contracting locally.
 On the flipside, this gap in the market creates a ripe opportunity for innovative, proactive, enterprising technology companies.
 The market is ready and the enabling law is in place.